qayamd/si/week4/monday.md

 Now, make your own "All About Me" program!

 ## Great Job!
 You've finished your first Python lesson!
-You learned how to use `print()` to show words and how to make variables.
-Next time, we'll learn more cool things to do with variables!
+You learned about Python's special rules, how to use `print()` to show words, and how to make variables.
+Next time, we'll learn more cool things to do with Python!